 Margaret, one of Asbury Solomons' “pioneers,” moved here just over 14 years ago shortly after losing her husband.
 A very social person who needs people and companionship, Margaret says she realizes how important it is to her personal well-being to be with others.
-During her first dozen years of living at the community, she was very active with the Asbury Solomons' “Entertainment and Travel” committee, and took any and every trip she could.
+During her first dozen years of independent living at the community, she was very active with the Asbury Solomons' “Entertainment and Travel” committee, and took any and every trip she could.
 Staying active and being “out and about” was what defined her, she says.

 Three years ago, Margaret was diagnosed with a disorder that caused paralysis in her left foot.
 She was faced a decision to have a very complex surgery with a long and uncertain recovery, or to amputate.
 Margaret chose surgery that not only required 11 pins, but resulted in nearly a year of rehabilitation, including several weeks as a resident of the Asbury Solomons Health Care Center.
 She returned home to a very changed way of life.
 “I’m terribly out of balance,” she thought.
 The simplest task became exhausting or impossible.
 There was so much she couldn’t do.